ManjuLanjewar/VSD_HDP/README.md

 Note :  design config.tcl should overwrite system defaults.
 But one fact is that sky130A_sky130_fd_sc_hd_config.tcl has highest priority. so, it happens like that design config.tcl     switch value remains same due to pdk config.tcl.
 Ex: CORE_UTIL ="50" of sytem default should be overridden by 65 of design config.tcl.
 But  CORE_UTIL = 50 of config.tcl of pdk file doesnot allow to change switch CORE_UTIL = 65 of design config.tcl

+**Review Floorplan Layout in Magic**
+Looking at .def file (floorplan result) doen't make sense .
+Don't know where what place?
+So, to see actual layout after floorplan, first done in Magic.

+Magic Layout Tool is used for visualizing the layout after floorplan.
+In order to view floorplan in Magic, following three files are required: 1.
+Technology File (sky130A.tech) 2.
+Merged LEF file (merged.lef) 3.
+DEF File
+To view the layout of the floorplan in magic, I used the command below in the results/floorplan directory (note that in my case the pdk was previously downloaded on my desktop in the open_pdks directory):

+magic read -T /home/mariam/Desktop/open_pdks/sky130/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.min.lef def read picorv32.def &

 #### Library Binding and Placement